 After tea and breakfast, we leave for spelunking.
 Meghalaya has one of the biggest network of caves in Asia with most of them not yet explored fully or not at all.
 We will meet our spelunking guide after breakfast who will give you quick tips for the day activity.
 We will then leave for the cave which situated behind an abandoned cement factory.
 After changing into our caving gear and helmet, head torch we head for a 20 minute walk to the entrance of the cave.
 You will see little 'rat holes' on the way. these small caves are dug by local people trying to chip away for coal which is then sold.
 This is dangerous as sometimes the caves collapse leaving the person trapped. the last 10 minutes of walk is scramble downhill through dense forest.
 We then enter Mawmluh cave, and you should stay close to the group and follow the guides instruction.
 As it is a horizontal cave, you will be able to walk easily except some places where you will have to use your hands and get a bit wet as you cross a small pool.
 Always look where you step as there are small holes everywhere.
 You will be able to spot some crayfish and of course bats living inside these caves.
 Spotting ,Stalactites and Stalagmites, shimmering rocks and other formations.
 After reaching the 'Hanging Gardens' where there is group of stalactites and stalagmites, we head back up to the entrance.
 We meet our vehicle and then head out for lunch.
 After lunch we will head to some tourist attraction and visits the local market.
 The evening is at leisure and you can explore the vast grounds at the group hotel.
 After a tiring day, we will look forward to a delicious dinner and head to our rooms for a deep sleep.

 A fantastic day in the itinerary as you will visit the famous living root bridges of Meghalaya.
 One of the natural wonders of the world.
 Using the rubber tree routes through betel tree trunks, villagers place and train these routes across rivers and streams until the roots attach with each other.
 The process can take anywhere between 5-15 years and shows the foresightedness and patience of the local Khasi population.
 We leave for Nongriat village after breakfast by 8.30 am.
 We have to climb down almost 3000 steps to reach the village.
 So take it slow and steady.
 You will able to catch the single root bridge at Nong Thynmai village on the way and also see the life and work of the local population.
 We will have packed lunch or lunch at the local guest house at Nongriat village.
 Do not forget the free fish spa in the little ponds below the double decker root bridge.
-After a short rest, it is another 90 minutes to Rainbow Falls, our camping destination for the night.
+After a short rest, it is another 90 minutes to Rainbow Falls.
 You will be asked to carry a day bag with your essentials that you need for the night along with a change of clothes for the next day.
 Your main bags will remain either at the hotel or in the car for the night.
-Sleeping bags , tents, will be provided for the night.
-Camping next to a waterfall is a truly fantastic experience.
+Sleeping bags and blankets will be provided for the night as we stay at the guest house at Nongriat (this is subject to availablity)

 A fun day with lots of planned activities.
 After breakfast we head for a short walk hike in the forests.
 We then head to a cliff point where you will have muster the courage to jump into the Umngot river .
-There will also be a scuba diving lesson with a local scuba guide in the clear Umngot river.
 We will then have lunch and get an experience of local riverboat which you will see ferrying up and down on the river.
 After a busy day we will head back to our night hotel for dinner and night stay.

 After an early breakfast, we depart for our next destination, Mownlongbna, a sleepy village 20 kms from the Bangladesh border.
 We check in to a resort which is run by the village community and settle down for lunch.
 After some rest, we will head out for a short walk where we can find fossils of starfish, and take in the sight of Pungbahshait waterfall .
 You can take your swimwear if you a fancy a dip in the pool at the waterfall!
 We will then visit a pitcher plant farm.
 After a stroll through the garden, we head back to our resort for dinner.
 A visit to the town market is optional if the group wants to experience the night life at this border village.